How to avoid fake news & hoaxes

 Hoaxes.
 Research reveals false rumors really do travel faster and further than

 the truth.
 What is important to understand is that sharing disinformation and misinformation can

-Social networking sites provide users with the capabilities to spread
+Social networking sites provide users with the capability to spread

 information quickly to other users without confirmation of its truth.
 We tend to

 take written information as truth and assume it is accurate unless we know for